Family Order of Laila Utama

-The Most Esteemed Family Order of Laila Utama (Darjah Kerabat Laila Utama Yang Amat Dihormati) is an order of Brunei.
+The Most Esteemed Family Order of Laila Utama (Darjah Kerabat Laila Utama Yang Amat Dihormati) is the highest order of Brunei.
 It was established on 1 March 1954 by Sultan Omar Ali Saifuddien III.
-The order carries the post-nominal letters "DK" as well as the title "Dato Laila Utama".
+The order carries the post-nominal letters "DK I" as well as the title "Dato Laila Utama".

+Description

+Before 1975, Sultan Omar Ali Saifuddien III painted bust was the centerpiece of the order's design.
+Then a star and crescent moon took the place of the bust.
+All of the emblems are made of gold or silver with enamel accents.
+The post-nominal letters "DK I" are associated with the order.
+The right to use the title "Dato Laila Utama" is included in the order.